civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 ## What we can learn

 This analysis shows how the growth in COVID fatalities in U.S. urban regions reaches a "critical mass" and loses its early-stage variability at some time around the 50th death.
 Chart 5 implies that measuring from the 100th or 200th death could enable even more precision, but bear in mind the passage of time: a longer starting delay may needlessly discard weeks of data that could otherwise be informative.
+Comparison does, after all, include identifying differences.

 This is an important finding for comparative analysis and future COVID time-series data visualizations.
-Yet, we must caution against treating this
+Yet, we must caution against overstating the rigor of this analysis.
+We are not epidemiologists and this is not a professional epidemiological study.
+We have regressed over time but not over other variables

 Download our data tables for this article here. \[GitHub link]